fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ### Create an instance of the gauge

-In this step, we will create an instance of the chart type as **angulargauge**, set the width and height (in pixels or %), and finally specify the JSON data for the chart as string.
+In this step, we will:

+* Create an instance of the gauge type as **angulargauge**.
+* Set the width and height (in pixels or %).
+* Finally specify the JSON data for the chart as string.

-The code to render a chart is given below:
+The code to render a guage is given below:

 ```javascript
 FusionCharts.ready(function() {